skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 0001: 0100 1111      # 1.
 STA 15   (part 2 of resetting the program)
 0010: 0101 0000      # 2.
 LDI 0    (part 3 of resetting the program, storing second last value is skipped before the loop as we run out of memory and it's already available in A register)
 0011: 1110 0000      # 3.
 OUT      (should display 0, 1, 2, 3, 5, 8, 13, 21, 34.
 55. 89, 144, 233)
+0100: 0111 0000      # 4.
+JPC 0    (restart program if overflow)
-0100: 0010 1111      # 4.
+0101: 0010 1111      # 5.
 ADD 15   (now we have A += last number)
-0101: 0100 1101      # 5.
+0110: 0100 1101      # 6.
 STA 13   (store the updated last number in temp location)
-0110: 0001 1111      # 6.
+0111: 0001 1111      # 7.
 LDA 15   (part 1 of moving previous last number to second last number location)
-0111: 0100 1110      # 7.
+1000: 0100 1110      # 8.
 STA 14   (part 2 of moving previous last number to second last number location)
-1000: 0001 1101      # 8.
+1001: 0001 1101      # 9.
 LDA 13   (part 1 of moving the new last number to the proper last number location)
-1001: 0100 1111      # 9.
+1010: 0100 1111      # 10.
 STA 15   (part 2 of moving the new last number to the proper last number location)
-1010: 0001 1110      # 10.
+1011: 0001 1110      # 11.
 LDA 14   (store A with second last number)
-1011: 0111 0000      # 11.
-JPC 0    (restart program if overflow)
 1100: 0110 0011      # 12.
 JMP 3    (jump to output second last number)
 1101: 0000 0000      # 13.
 0        (temp value)
 1110: 0000 0000      # 14.
 0        (second last number)
 1111: 0000 0001      # 15.
 1        (last number)
 ```

-* Since we are outputting the second last value, the JPC will makes us skipp 233.
-Instead move the JPC to after the OUT line and that'll include 233!
+* Since we are outputting the second last value, if we do the JPC before the output it will makes us skipp 233.